inkarkat/vim-UnconditionalPaste/README.md

                             the command line, try defining
                                 :cnoremap <C-c> <C-c>
                             or redefine the mapping.

+    CTRL-R CTRL-C CTRL-C {0-9a-z"%#*+/:.-}
+                            Insert the contents of a register characterwise; any sequence of whitespace is flattened to a single space, leading and trailing indent removed.
     CTRL-R , {0-9a-z"%#*+/:.-}
                             Insert the contents of a register characterwise, with each line delimited by ", " instead of the newline